Bayesian prediction of jumps in large panels of time series data: Real data application

 \subsubsection{Predictive performance}

+Here we evaluate the predictive performance of the proposed SV model with jointly modelled jump intensities as well as the corresponding performance of univariate SV models with and without jumps which are also specified by equations \eqref{eq:obs}-\eqref{eq:poisson} by making suitable assumptions.
+In the supplementary material we compare the forecasting performance of the proposed model with alternative SV models which account for the heavy tails of the distribution of the observed returns.

-Figure \ref{fig:uniBF} compares the predictive performance of independent, univariate SV models with and without jumps.
-The Figure is constructed by considering the logarithms of the Bayes factors defined in \eqref{eq:mvBFuni} for the $\ell = 30$ out-of-sample observations of our dataset.
-Thus, positive log-Bayes factor indicates that the predictions obtained with univariate SV models with jumps are more accurate than those of SV models without jumps.
-According to \cite{kass1995bayes} a value of the log-Bayes factor greater than $5$ provides strong evidence in favour of the model with jumps.
-The increasing nature of the log-Bayes factor reassures that as more data are collected and as more jumps are identified in stock returns, the evidence that the model with jumps outperforms the model without jumps increases.
-In Figure \ref{fig:mvBF} we compare the predictive performance of our proposed SV with jumps model in which the jump intensities are modelled by using a dynamic factor model with SV models in which the jump intensities are independent over time and across stocks.
-The Figure compare the two models by presenting the logarithms of the approximate Bayes factors in \eqref{eq:margmargratio2}.
+The left panel of Figure \ref{fig:uni_mv_BF} compares the predictive performance of independent, univariate SV models with and without jumps by presenting predictive log Bayes factors.
+The Figure is constructed by considering the log Bayes factors defined in \eqref{eq:mvBFuni} for the $\ell = 30$ out-of-sample observations of our dataset.
+Thus, positive log Bayes factor indicates that the predictions obtained with univariate SV models with jumps are more accurate than those of SV models without jumps.
+According to \cite{kass1995bayes} a value of the log Bayes factor greater than $5$ provides strong evidence in favour of the model with jumps.
+The increasing nature of the log Bayes factor reassures that as more data are collected and as more jumps are identified in stock returns, the evidence that the model with jumps outperforms the model without jumps increases.
+In the right panel of Figure \ref{fig:uni_mv_BF} we compare the predictive performance of our proposed SV with jumps model in which the jump intensities are modelled by using a dynamic factor model with SV models in which the jump intensities are independent over time and across stocks.
+The Figure compare the two models by presenting the logarithms of the approximate log Bayes factors in \eqref{eq:margmargratio2}.
 Clearly, there is strong evidence that our proposed model outperforms the independent modelling of stock returns with a SV with jumps formulation.
-This makes the suggested model a competitive alternative for practitioners who are interested in obtaining accurate predictions for the stocks of large portfolios.